Helen DeWitt: Early life and education

-Work
+Career

-DeWitt is best known for her debut novel, The Last Samurai.
-She held a variety of jobs while struggling to finish a book, including dictionary text tagger, copytaker, Dunkin' Donuts employee, legal secretary, and working at a laundry service.
-During this time she reportedly attempted to finish many novels, before finally completing The Last Samurai, her 50th manuscript, in 1998.
-It was published in 2000 by Talk Miramax Books.
+DeWitt's first novel, The Last Samurai, was published in 2000 by Talk Miramax Books.
+She had held a variety of jobs while struggling to finish several books, including dictionary text tagger, copytaker, Dunkin' Donuts employee, legal secretary, and working at a laundry service.
+She completed The Last Samurai, said to be her 50th manuscript, in 1998.
+The novel became a cult classic; it sold over 100,000 copies and was translated into ten languages.

-In 1999, DeWitt had completed another novel, Lightning Rods, and later signed a contract for it with Miramax Books in 2003, but it remained unpublished and in limbo.
+In 1999, DeWitt completed another novel, Lightning Rods, and later signed a contract for it with Miramax Books in 2003, but it remained unpublished and in limbo.
 After Miramax Books was folded into Hyperion Books in late 2007, she asked for the rights to be returned.
 It was eventually published in 2011 by New Directions.

 In 2005 she collaborated with Ingrid Kerma, the London-based painter, writing "limit5" for the exhibition "Blushing Brides".
+In 2006 she received a Guggenheim Fellowship to work on an experimental novel that would have incorporated a website with Arabic and Hebrew texts.

+In 2008 she published Your Name Here, which was written in collaboration with the Australian-Canadian journalist Ilya Gridneff, as a PDF on her website.

 In 2012 an excerpt from an in-progress novel set in Flin Flon, Manitoba, was published online by Open Book: Ontario at the end of an article about the novel and DeWitt's difficulties in finding a publisher.

-Her short story "Climbers", which explores artistic ideals and commercial realities of the writing life, was published in Harper's Magazine November 2014.

-In 2018, a collection of thirteen of her short stories, Some Trick, was published by New Directions.
+In 2018, a collection of 13 of her short stories, Some Trick, was published by New Directions.
 It was shortlisted for the 2019 PEN/Robert W. Bingham Prize.
+It included the short story "Climbers", which explores artistic ideals and commercial realities of the writing life, and which had previously been published in Harper's Magazine in November 2014.
+Andrew Martin, writing in The Paris Review, describes this story as "surely the best piece of fiction about literary publishing in the twenty-first century".

 DeWitt published a novella, The English Understand Wool, in 2022.
 The novella was published as part of a new series from New Directions Publishing, "Storybook ND", which aims to deliver "the pleasure one felt as a child reading a marvelous book from cover to cover in an afternoon".

+In 2025, her 2008 co-written novel (with Ilya Gridneff), Your Name Here, originally published on her website, was published as a commercial book by Deep Vellum and Dalkey Archive Press.
+It was described as a "sweeping and experimental anti-war novel".

+In 2026, DeWitt declined the Windham–Campbell Literature Prize as she felt unable to honour the associated "extensive promotion" commitments.
+After her decline of the prize, the economist Tyler Cowen gave her a grant of the same sum.
+Cowen described the newly established grant as being an "ad hoc" award or prize that does not require applications, and aimed at creatives or intellectuals who "are not supported ... or who have been failed" by existing awards and grants.